robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 I looked at her face and something painful and bright moved in my chest.

 “Thank you,” I heard myself say, my voice smaller than I wanted.

 Sarah made a face.

-“I’m not doing this for points,” she said.
+“I’m not doing this for points.”

 I looked down into my tea.

 My eyes stung.

-Sarah didn’t pretend not to notice, but sat carefully beside me.
+I felt Sarah sit down beside me on the couch.
 She reached for the throw, unfolded it with brisk precision, and laid it across my lap.

 “I’m going to ask you a question.”
-Her voice was lower now, careful in a way I had never heard before.
+Her voice was low now, careful.
 “And you can say no. Promise I’ll be normal about it.”

-My heart thudded.

-“Okay.”

 A pause.

 “Would you like a hug?”

 Such a simple sentence.

 It hit me like an ocean wave.

 My mouth opened.
 No sound came out.

 Sarah waited, utterly still, the offer echoing in her soft eyes.

 I nodded — sharp, helpless.

-Sarah exhaled like she’d been holding herself back from something and pulled me in.
+She exhaled like she’d been holding herself back and pulled me in.

 It wasn’t a delicate hug.

 It wasn’t the awkward pat-pat of social obligation.

 It was firm and full-bodied — arms around my shoulders, a hand cradling the back of my head.

 A small broken sound escaped into her shoulder and I hated myself for it.